haacked/haacked.com/_posts/archived/2006-01-09-FinallyBlockDoesNotRequireExceptionClause.aspx.markdown

 ---
 layout: post
-title: "Exception Handling Mistakes: Finally Block Does Not Require The Catch Block"
+title: 'Exception Handling Mistakes: Finally Block Does Not Require The Catch Block'
 date: 2006-01-09 -0800
 comments: true
 disqus_identifier: 11449
-categories: [csharp,code]
+categories:
+- csharp
+- code
+redirect_from: "/archive/2006/01/08/FinallyBlockDoesNotRequireExceptionClause.aspx/"
 ---

 While reviewing some code this weekend, I had the thought to do a search for the following string throughout the codebase, "catch(Exception" (using the regular expression search of course it looked more like